3 Best Wine Glasses For Every Home

 Why the Shape of a Wine Glass Is Important

 After you’ve selected the perfect wine for the occasion, the next choice is the glass.
-Picking the right wine glass is a critical component of enjoying wine, and the designers methodically think out the nuance of the shape and size.
+Using the right wine glass is a critical component of enjoying wine, and the designers methodically think out the nuance of the shape and size.
 As a result, the form of each glass is as unique as the varietal for enjoying the wine-drinking experience to its fullest.

-The glass’s bowl shape and cup area affect how quickly the wine is oxidized, which means how the wine reacts and changes as it’s exposed to the oxygen in the air.
 This can influence the taste and even the color of the wine as it sits in the glass.
-The shape of the rim of the glass also contains and concentrates the aromatics of the wine, adding to the testing drinking experience as it’s sipped.
+The shape of the rim of the glass also contains and concentrates the aromatics of the wine, adding to the drinking experience as it’s sipped.

 The Three Best Wine Glasses Every Hostess Should Own